rahulcoder2/NepLoom/readme.md

 ## <a name="introduction">🤖 Introduction</a>

-Neploom is an online platform that brigns Nepali culture to the world through a curated selection of traditional and modern clothing.
-We offer a wide variety of garments that celebrate Nepal's rich heritage while blending contemporary styles, making it accessible to a global audience, Whether you're looking for elegant traditional wear or stylish modern designs, NepLoom has somthing for everyone.
+  NepLoom is an online platform that brings Nepali culture to the world through a curated selection of traditional and modern clothing.
+We offer a wide variety of garments that celebrate Nepal's rich heritage while blending contemporary styles, making it accessible to a global audience.
+Whether you're looking for elegant traditional wear or stylish modern designs, NepLoom has something for everyone.

 ## <a name="tech-stack">⚙️ Tech Stack</a>